Mónica Cabrera

 Mónica Cabrera (born 26 April 1958) is an Argentine director, playwright, and actress of film, television, and theater.
 Among other films, she has appeared in Son of the Bride (2001), Lost Embrace (2004), and El infinito sin estrellas (2007).
 On television she acted in Tratame bien (2009), Malparida (2010), and La dueña (2012).

-She has also been recognized for her work in unipersonal theater that she writes herself.
+She has also been recognized for her work in one-person theater that she writes herself.
 In 2009, she published the book Arrabalera, mujeres que trabajan y otros unipersonales, and in 2010 she produced the Cabrera Marathon, which consisted of releasing a one-person show from her book each month from February to June.
 As part of the marathon she starred in El sistema de la víctima, Arrabalera, mujeres que trabajan, The victory to la Madrecita (together with Teresa Murias), Limosna de amores, and ¡Dolly Guzmán no está muerta!
-For her work she won the 2011 Konex Award for the unipersonal work of the decade, and Arrabalera, mujeres que trabajan was nominated for the ACE Awards.
+For her work, she won the 2011 Konex Award for the one-person theater of the decade, and Arrabalera, mujeres que trabajan was nominated for the ACE Awards.

 Biography

 Mónica Cabrera was born in Buenos Aires on 26 April 1958.
-In her early years she was active in the Communist Youth Federation, and that is what led her to direct for the first time, in a fundraising project.
+In her early years, she was active in the Communist Youth Federation, which led her to direct for the first time in a fundraising project.
 She studied theater with Alejandra Boero for ten years and then taught at her school, Andamio 90.
-Later, she founded the Merlo Municipal School of Theater, which she directed until 2000, when her contract was suspended, something that she described as "a disgrace" and which caused her economic problems.
+Later, she founded the Merlo Municipal School of Theater, which she directed until 2000, when her contract was suspended, something she described as "a disgrace" and which caused her economic problems.

-She ventured into the cinema in 2001 with the role of Carmen in Juan José Campanella's film Son of the Bride, nominated for the Academy Award for Best Foreign Language Film.
-She then had small roles in the films Lost Embrace (2004), A los ojos de Dios (2005), El infinito sin estrellas (2007), and Clarisa ya tiene un muerto (2008).
+She entered cinema in 2001, with the role of Carmen in Juan José Campanella's film Son of the Bride, which was nominated for the Academy Award for Best Foreign Language Film.
+She later had supporting roles in the films Lost Embrace (2004), A los ojos de Dios (2005), El infinito sin estrellas (2007), and Clarisa ya tiene un muerto (2008).

-Her greatest recognition came, however, with supporting roles on television.
+Her greatest recognition, however, came from supporting roles on television.
 She played Rosa in Tratame bien (2009), Mabel in the telenovela Malparida (2010), and Elena in La dueña (2012), a series starring Mirtha Legrand.
 Her performance as Mabel in Malparida earned her a Martín Fierro Award nomination in the Best Supporting Actress category.
 In 2011 she also played Carmen in the episode "La primera vez y la única" of the series Historias de la primera vez, and Flora as a guest star on Los únicos.